melaniebrgr/learning-computer-science/05-system-design/02-frontend/02-service-workers/02-service-workers-and-msw.md

 ### Introduction

 A service worker is a special type of of web worker.
 Service workers were intended for the creation of offline experiences.
 It is like a proxy server: it can intercept, modify and cache navigation and resource request responses.
 An app can be set up to use cached assets first with SWs, providing a default experience even when offline (Note, offline first is how native apps operate).
 The background sync API can also defer tasks for execution by a SW when a device has regained a stable network connection.

-Setting up a SW consists of steps:
+Documents will have to be reloaded to actually be controlled because a document starts life with or without a service worker and maintains that for its lifetime.

+### Setup steps

-1. Fetching the SW code and registering the worker
+1. **Registration** - The SW code is fetched and the SW is registered.
-2. caching the contents
-3. doing something with the cached contents
+2. **Installation** - The first event, an `install` event fires.
+The even can be used to populate IDB, cache, etc. The new SW is now installed.
+An installed worked does not mean that it's active, however.
+3. **Activation** - Once pages using the previous SW close and it's safe to retire, an `activate` event fires that can be used to clean resources by the previous SW.
+It can be skipped by the incoming SW if it calls `skipWaiting`.
+Only newly opened pages (after the old SW is closed) will be controlled by the new one.
+To adopt open pages, call `clients.claim`.

+Summary of the available service worker events:

+- install
+- activate
+- message
+- fetch
+- sync
+- push

-The service worker is immediately downloaded when a user first accesses a service worker–controlled site/page.
+A SW is downloaded when a user navigates to a web page that falls within the service worker's registered scope.
-A service worker is then registered using the `ServiceWorkerContainer.register()` method.
+For example is SW is registered with scope `/app/`, then navigating to `/app/dashboard` or `/app/settings` would be in-scope navigations that trigger an update check.
-This applies the SW to the entire origin or a subset of specified URLs.
+The SW can apply to the entire origin or a subset of specified URLs based on the registered scope.
 Pages within this registered area are considered "in-scope" pages.
-Once registered, the SW is executed in the `ServiceWorkerGlobalScope`.

-Service workers can import other JS modules statically, but not dynamically.

-The SW is updated when a user navigates to a web page that falls within the service worker's registered scope.
-For example is SW is registered with scope `/app/`, then navigating to `/app/dashboard` or `/app/settings` would be in-scope navigations that trigger an update check.
 A SW can also be updated when an event is fired on it, such as a lifecycle event (install, activate), or a functional event (message, push, sync).

 > A single service worker can control many pages.
 Each time a page within your scope is loaded, the service worker is installed against that page and operates on it.
 Bear in mind therefore that you need to be careful with global variables in the service worker script: each page doesn't get its own unique worker.
 (3)

 The Service Worker has a cache storage API that is a global object on the service worker that allows the storage of assets delivered by responses keyed by their requests.
+This API works in a similar way to the browser's standard cache, but it is specific to your domain.
+The contents of the cache are kept until you clear them.
 Items in "Cache storage" can be inspected with devtools.

 ## [Mock service worker](https://mswjs.io/docs/quick-start) (MSW)